Visibility Settings

 Learn about secure API layer Permissions here

-When you use visibility settings to show some data but not other data, your app will still download whatever data it can for the corresponding collection, even if it is not displayed in the front-end UI of your app.
+When you use visibility settings to show some data but not other data, your app will still download whatever data it can for the corresponding table, even if it is not displayed in the front-end UI of your app.
 It is relatively straightforward to inspect this data with common tools such as your browser's developer console, so you should not rely on visibility settings to keep your data secure.

 Visibility settings are used to streamline the app's interface and user experience by only showing relevant sections to relevant users.